Certain infections and other conditions that inflame the pericardium cause pericarditis.

 Sometimes the cause of pericarditis is obvious, such as a recent heart attack.
 Other times the cause may not be clear.

 Blood tests can detect some of the other conditions that cause pericarditis—for example, leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more , infections, rheumatic fever Rheumatic Fever Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
-This condition is a reaction... read more , and increased levels of urea in the blood resulting from kidney failure.
+Rheumatic fever is a reaction... read more , and increased levels of urea in the blood resulting from kidney failure.

 If the cause of pericarditis remains unknown, doctors may withdraw a sample of the pericardial fluid and/or pericardial tissue using a needle inserted through the chest wall (pericardiocentesis).
 The fluid and tissue are sent to the laboratory for testing.